 The Department of Social Sciences equips students to exercise political and social responsibility at the local, state, national, and international levels.
-Our programs prepare undergraduates for advanced study in graduate and professional school in a variety fields, including a five-year BA-to-MPA (Master of Public Administration) two-in-one degree program, and careers in all levels of government, public administration, international relations, human services, and the private sector.
+Our programs prepare undergraduates for advanced study in graduate and professional school in a variety fields and careers in all levels of government, public administration, international relations, human services, and the private sector.

 The BA in Criminal Justice teaches core criminal justice concepts and theories that help students to analyze and understand criminal behavior and various structures within the criminal justice system.
 Students gain skills that help them in their careers including decision making, analytics, research strategies, and interacting with and understanding people.
 Our faculty are dedicated to student learning and innovative teaching both in the classroom and through community involvement.
 The Criminal Justice Program also has a long tradition of supporting vibrant student organizations and encouraging student involvement in research.